ArtifexSoftware/mupdf/android/ReadMe.txt

 (where obviously ../../MyTests/pdf_reference17.pdf is altered for your machine). (adb lives in <sdk>/platform-tools if it's not on your path).

-13) With the emulator running (see step 9), execute
+13) With the emulator running (see step 11), execute

        ant install

-and that will copy MuPDF into the emulator where you can run it from the launchpad screen.
+('ant.bat install' on Windows) and that will copy MuPDF into the emulator where you can run it from the launchpad screen.

 14) To see debug messages from the emulator (including stdout/stderr from our app), execute: